-These tropical web coordinates were constructed for some simple examples, such as the eight triangle webs shown in Figure \ref{figure:triangle} below, in \cite{XieArxiv13}.
+These tropical web coordinates were constructed for some simple examples, such as the triangle webs shown in Figure \ref{figure:triangle}, in \cite{XieArxiv13}.
 They also appeared implicitly in \cite[Theorem 8.22]{SunGeomFunctAnal20}, in the geometric context of eruption flows on the $\mathrm{PGL}_n(\mathbb{R})$-Hitchin component ($n=3$).
 Xie \cite{XieArxiv13} checked the mapping class group equivariance, in the above sense, of these coordinates on a handful of examples.

-Frohman-Sikora \cite{FrohmanMathZ2022} independently constructed nonnegative integer coordinates for the set $\mathscr{W}_{3, \widehat{S}}$ of reduced 3-webs.
+Frohman--Sikora \cite{FrohmanMathZ2022} independently constructed nonnegative integer coordinates for the set $\mathcal{W}_{3, \widehat{S}}$ of reduced 3-webs.
 Their coordinates are related to, but different than, the coordinates of Theorem \ref{thm:first-theorem-intro}.

-As an application, Kim \cite{KimArxiv20} constructed an explicit $\mathrm{SL}_3$-version of Fock-Goncharov duality using the tropical web coordinates of Theorem \ref{thm:first-theorem-intro}, in the setting of non-marked surfaces $\widehat{S}=S$.
-We expect that Kim's approach, together with the $\mathrm{SL}_3$-quantum trace map \cite{Douglas1, KimArxiv20}, will lead to an explicit $\mathrm{SL}_3$-version of quantum Fock-Goncharov duality \cite{FockENS09}; see \cite{AllegrettiAdvMath17} for the $n=2$ case.
+As an application, Kim \cite{KimArxiv20} constructed an explicit $\mathrm{SL}_3$-version of Fock--Goncharov duality using the tropical web coordinates of Theorem \ref{thm:first-theorem-intro}.
+We expect that Kim's approach, together with the $\mathrm{SL}_3$-quantum trace map \cite{MR4790744, Douglas1, KimArxiv20}, will lead to an explicit $\mathrm{SL}_3$-version of quantum Fock--Goncharov duality \cite{FockENS09}; see \cite{AllegrettiAdvMath17} for the $n=2$ case.

-As another application, Ishibashi-Kano \cite{Ishibashi22} generalized the coordinates of Theorem \ref{thm:first-theorem-intro} to an $\mathrm{SL}_3$-version of shearing coordinates for (unbounded) 3-laminations.
+As another application, Ishibashi--Kano \cite{Ishibashi22} generalized the coordinates of Theorem \ref{thm:first-theorem-intro} to an $\mathrm{SL}_3$-version of shearing coordinates for (unbounded) 3-laminations (with pinnings).